m5ka/phomo2sce/README.md

 **phomo2sce** is a sound-change translator that converts an input (PhoMo 3 format) and translates and outputs it in SCE format.

 ## Usage
 You can use phomo2sce to output a translation of a PhoMo newline-separated file of rules.
+You must specify the filename with the flag `-f`.
 ```
 ruby phomo2sce.rb -f <filename> [-l]
 ```